CSCfi/csc-user-guide/docs/apps/bwa.md

 ### Single-end alignment

-Once the indexing is ready you can carry out the alignment for singe-end reads with command:
+Once the indexing is ready you can carry out the alignment for singe-end reads with the command:
 ```text
 bwa mem Homo_sapiens.GRCh38.dna.toplevel.fa reads.fastq > aln.sam
 ```